Ella-Hoeppner/easl/README.md

     * account for ambiguity of function type variables in type inference
   * core built-in number typeclasses: Add, Subtract, Negate, Multiply, Divide
     * these will be automatically defined on the built in number + vector types

-* support `match` expressions
-  * treat if statements a special case of match blocks
-  * want logic for exhaustivity checking.
-For now the only exhaustible type is `Bool`, so basically for everything other than `Bool` there should be a requirement to have an "other" arm in the match block
-    * eventually I'll probably try to support sum types, and for those I'll want exhaustivity checking to, so maybe have like an `is_exhaustable` fn on Type or smth that for now just only returns true for `Bool`

 * loops
   * `for`